ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 On the other side, a spinning hard drive can store more data which is well suited for storing user data.

+This Nextcloud module includes a patch that allows the external storage to actually create the local path.
+Normally, when login in for the first time, the user will be greeted with an error saying the external storage path does not exist.
+One must then create it manually.
+With this patch, Nextcloud creates the path.

 ### Enable OnlyOffice App {#services-nextcloudserver-usage-onlyoffice}

 The following snippet installs and enables the [Only